cschladetsch/KAI/README.md

 ### Building on Windows with Clang

+`py build.py` already does this by default (Ninja + auto-detected `clang++`/`clang`, erroring out with instructions if either is missing).
-Two ways to point the Windows build at Clang instead of MSVC:
+Two ways to do it manually instead, e.g. for a separate build directory:

 ```powershell
 # clang-cl (MSVC-compatible driver, uses the same VS toolchain/SDK)